An AI threat every executive needs to be aware of is that a threat actor can get your AI chatbot to work for them.

 AI Browsers are More Risky

 Realize AI browsers are more risky than running a chatbot in your browser because the AI browser might try to understand every web page you visit, and prompt injections could be buried in the web page, maybe in zero point font or in a font that is the same color as the background, to make it impossible to see.
-At least if you are using your ChatBot, such as Claude, Perplexity, ChatGPT, or Gemini, in your browser, a prompt injection might have a harder time accessing files, unless you’ve connected it to your local files or cloud storage.
+If a prompt injection exploits a vulnerability in the AI browser, the attacker might be able to run programs and take control of your computer.
+At least if you are using a traditional browser to access your ChatBot, such as Claude, Perplexity, ChatGPT, or Gemini, a prompt injection might have a harder time accessing your files, unless you’ve connected the chatbot to your local files or cloud storage.

 Newer AI Models are More Protected

-If you are using a chatbot such as ChatGPT, Gemini, or Claude, consider using the newest model available.
-When you are building a workflow, you can often specify which chatbot model to use.
+If you are using a chatbot such as ChatGPT, Gemini, Claude, or another AI, consider using the newest model available.
+When you are building a workflow or an AI agent, you can often specify which chatbot model to use.
 While newer models cost more, they are typically more resistant to prompt injection.

 Conclusion